-Forrest fires pose an immense threat to our ecosystem and our homes.
-If you live in the pacific northwest, you know just how serious of a threat forest fire can be.
+Forest fires pose an immense threat to our ecosystem and our homes.
+The entire western United States is at high risk of wildfire.
+Even Florida, Minnesota, and Wisconsin have had some huge fires.
 It’s no wonder the United States has an overall fire management budget of $2.25 billion.
 Despite increasing our national budget by 60% from 10 years ago, it likely won’t be enough.

 Rising temperatures and increasing droughts are causing some of our largest forests to become dry and vulnerable to sweeping forest fires.